 Summary: Attitude can be either self-centred or self-giving, our functioning in the ethical aspect.

-Attitude is our disposition toward others and is either selfish, self-centred, self-serving, self-protective and greedy, self-centred and mean on the one hand or, on the other, self-giving, serving the other, and open to correction and criticism, and generous.
-Attitude and may be understood as our functioning in the ethical aspect.
-(Christians know this as the meaning of the Greek word agape as distinct from other words translated "love".
-John 13:1-17.)
-In a dysfunctional attitude, we want others to serve our own interests and are unconcerned about them, "not bothering to find out if (my) individual acts cause harm and in the aggregate (when lots of people do it) result in tragedy" [CmCC]; in a good attitude, we want to serve others sacrificially and are concerned about them.
-Economics as a field has for too long been self-centred and expecting other spheres to serve it rather than it serve others and has, until recently, been signally unconcerned about the plight of the ecosphere or planet or of future generations.
-As many recent thinkers are urging, in many different ways, it is time for economics to become, at its core and throughout its entire theory and practive, self-giving in its attitude to other spheres of life.
-One expression of this is the Gift Economy.
-Economics should seeing itself as serving all others, together for Multi-aspectual Good.
-Other words for attitude include demeanour and disposition.
+Attitude is our disposition toward others and self, and is either selfish, self-centred, self-serving, self-protective and greedy, self-centred and mean on the one hand or, on the other, self-giving, serving the other, and open to correction and criticism, and generous.
+Attitude and may be understood as our functioning in the ethical aspect. (x Christians know this as the meaning of the Greek word agape as distinct from other words translated "love".
+John 13:1-17. x) In a dysfunctional attitude, we want others to serve our own interests and are unconcerned about them, "not bothering to find out if (my) individual acts cause harm and in the aggregate (when lots of people do it) result in tragedy" [CmCC]; in a good attitude, we want to serve others sacrificially and are concerned about them.
+Affluent people squealing at the possibility of higher taxes is a dysfunctional, self-centred attitude.

 Attitudes (good or bad ethical functioning) deeply influence our economic choices and direction.